vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/feed.md

 ::: info

-See the [feed2 plugin documentation][feed-config] for more details.
+See the <ProjectLink name="feed2" path="/config/">feed2 plugin documentation</ProjectLink> for more details.

 :::